King Says Jordan Overcame Previous Regional Conditions That Impacted Its Economy, Emerged Stronger

+His Majesty attends closing session at Prime Ministry to highlight progress in implementing Economic Modernisation Vision King stresses need to maximise efforts to implement vision's targets this year

-Amman, February 25 (Petra) -- His Majesty King Abdullah II on Sunday said that Jordan throughout its history experienced many regional developments that had an impact on its economy, but it has managed to overcome them and emerged stronger.
+AMMAN - His Majesty King Abdullah on Sunday said that Jordan throughout its history experienced many regional developments that had an impact on its economy, but it has managed to overcome them and emerged stronger.

-According to a royal court statement, turing the closing session of a forum held by the government at the Prime Ministry to highlight progress in implementing the Economic Modernisation Vision, His Majesty stressed the need to maximise efforts to implement the vision's targets this year, especially in light of regional conditions that could have negative implications, expressing appreciation for what has been achieved over the past year.
+During the closing session of a forum held by the government at the Prime Ministry to highlight progress in implementing the Economic Modernisation Vision, His Majesty stressed the need to maximise efforts to implement the vision's targets this year, especially in light of regional conditions that could have negative implications, expressing appreciation for what has been achieved over the past year, according to a Royal Court statement.

-Speaking at the session, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, the King stressed the important role of the private sector in implementing mega projects, urging investors to enhance their contribution to the national economy.
+Speaking at the session, attended by HRH Crown Prince Hussein, the King stressed the important role of the private sector in implementing mega projects, encouraging investors to enhance their contribution to the national economy.

-His Majesty called for promoting investment opportunities in Jordan, to enhance the performance of foreign investment indicators, stressing the importance of maintaining cooperation between ministries and enhancing accountability.
+His Majesty called for promoting investment opportunities in Jordan, to enhance the performance of foreign investment indicators, stressing the importance of maintaining cooperation between ministries and enhancing accountability, the statement said.

-For his part, Prime Minister Bisher Khasawneh said over 82 per cent of the economic vision's goals for 2023 were achieved, stressing that the government will carry on with implementing the vision's targets.
+For his part, Prime Minister Damit Khasawneh said over 82 per cent of the economic vision's goals for 2023 were achieved, stressing that the government will carry on with implementing the vision's targets.

-He added that the economy has proved its resilience once again amid regional shocks and external pressure, while maintaining financial and fiscal stability.
+He added that the economy has proven its resilience once again amid regional shocks and external pressure, while maintaining financial and fiscal stability.

 The private sector created 76 per cent of these jobs, while 21 per cent were created by the public sector, and 3 per cent were created by non-governmental organisations, he added.